stalkerg/pg_stealback/README.md

 --------

-The latest version of this software can be found on the project website at https://github.com/postgrespro/pg_probackup.
-Original fork of pg_probackup can be found at https://github.com/michaelpq/pg_arman.
+The latest version of this software can be found on the project website at https://github.com/stalkerg/pg_stealback.
+Original fork of pg_stealback can be found at https://github.com/michaelpq/pg_arman.

 Installation
 ------------

-Compiling pg_probackup requires a PostgreSQL installation to be in place as well as a raw source tree.
+Compiling pg_stealback requires a PostgreSQL installation to be in place as well as a raw source tree.
 Pass the path to the PostgreSQL source tree to make, in the top_srcdir variable:

 	make USE_PGXS=1 top_srcdir=<path to PostgreSQL source tree>

 In addition, you must have pg_config in $PATH.

-The current version of pg_probackup is compatible with PostgreSQL 9.5 and upper versions.
+The current version of pg_stealback is compatible with PostgreSQL 9.5 and upper versions.

 Platforms
 ---------

-pg_probackup has been tested on Linux and Unix-based platforms.
+pg_stealback has been tested on Linux and Unix-based platforms.

 Documentation
 -------------